 I myself would like to collaborate with the works of writers and painters who have already died, without limiting generations.

 After the event, the exhibition-limited menu "Monochrome Vanilla Cafe Mocha" will be held at Café Ogurayama in the museum.
 Mix and melt the crispy chocolate on top of the cream.

 The taste of Paris that Komai longed for?

-A symbol of Komai who continued to produce works with a spirit of spirit while interacting with poets and musicians?
+A symbol of Komai who continued to produce esprit works while interacting with poets and musicians?

 For the time being, I felt that it suits the deepening autumn scenery.

 Opening hours: 10: 00-18: 00 * Until 20:30 on November 23 (Friday / holiday)